-Tereka Eanes Room 101Q

-Phone: 304-710-3361 E-mail: eanes1@mctc.edu
+Tereka Eanes Room 101Q Phone: 304-710-3361 E-mail: eanes1@mctc.edu

-Occupational Development 1 , 2 - Major Code - CO10
+Occupational Development - Major Code - CO10 Name: ID Number 942- Educational Counselor: Faculty Advisor: Faculty Advisor: COURSE REQUIRED COURSE REQUIRED COURSE Interpersonal Communication SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CR IT 101 Fundamentals of Computers 3 ID IT 101 Fundamentals of Computers 3 ID ID IT 101 Fundamentals of Computers 3 ID ID ID ID

 Name: ID Number 942-

-Educational Counselor:
+Educationa l Counselor:

-Faculty Advisor:
+Faculty Ad visor:

+COURSE RE DURSEREQUIREMENTSSEMHRSGRSUBSTITUTE/REPEAT CRSSEMCRAL 131Business and Technical Writing63311DM 125Interpersonal Communication3311101Fundamentals of Computers33311VT 135Technical Math73311

 COURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CR

-ENL 131 Business and Technical Writing 6 3
+ENL 131 Business and Technical Writing 3

 COM 125 Interpersonal Communication 3

-IT 101 Fundamentals of Computers 3 3
+IT 101 Fundamentals of Computers 3

-MAT 135 Technical Math 7 3
+MAT 135 Technical Math 3

 PSYC 200 General Psychology 3

-15 Ī
+15

-Classroom Ins struction in the Occupation 4

-room/Laboratory contact hours of Occupational overted to credit hours at the usual ratio of 15:1

-30:1 laboratory.
-Maximum credit hours: 33 Up to 33 credit hours
+Up to 33 3 credit hou rs

-Ť -

-l. İ

-On-The-Job 7 Training in Occupation 5

-2,400 contact hours of on-the-job training, converted
+• · ·

-s on a ratio of 200:1, can be counted toward the A statement of the total number of contact hours
+A.A.S. degree.
+A statement of the total number of contact hours

-experienced on the job by the student may be placed on the college record.
-This credit will be recorded immediately prior to graduation from the college.
+college record .
+This credit will be recorded immediately prior to

+graduation fro om the college.
 12

+1

-- 1 Student must be employed in an occupation and complete an U.S. Department of Labor registered apprenticeship program. - 2 Students must complete a minimum of 3 credit hours with Mountwest Community & Technical College to establish academic residency. - 3 IT 101 fulfills state General Education Elective Requirement for Occupational Development Degree and General Studies Core. - 4 Must provide a copy of the U.S. Department of Labor Apprenticeship certificate to verify completion of the classroom portion of the apprenticeship instruction.
-College credit for the Apprenticeship instruction will be recorded immediately prior to graduation from college. - 5 A letter must be received from employer to verify this employment, contact the program coordinator to receive credit for the OJT. - 6 ENL 131 required placement in 100 level English or a co-requisite of ENL 095.
+Student must be employed in an occupation and complete an U.S. Department of Labor registered apprenticeship program.

+Students must complete a minimum of 3 credit hours with Mountwest Community & Technical College to establish academic residency.

+IT 101 fulfills state General Education Elective Requirement for Occupational Development Degree and General Studies Core.

+Must provide a copy of the U.S. Department of Labor Apprenticeship certificate to verify completion of the classroom portion of the apprenticeship instruction.
+College credit for the Apprenticeship instruction will be recorded immediately prior to graduation from college.

+A letter must be received from employer to verify this employment, contact the program coordinator to receive credit for the OJT.

+ENL 131 required placement in 100 level English or a co-requisite of ENL 095.

-7 MAT 135 has a corequisite of placement in 100-level Math, Boost Camp, or permission.
+MAT 135 has a corequisite of placement in 100-level Math, Boost Camp, or permission.

-Our mission is to prepare students for careers, civic responsibility and life-long learning Mountwest Community & Technical College
+Our mission is to prepare students for careers, civic responsibility and life-long learning